Mile High: Filming locations

 Although the airline flies all over the world, the show was filmed in two airports: London Stansted Airport and the Palma de Mallorca Airport.
 Also used in filming on location were London and Spain.

 Scenes featuring the 'fresh centre' and the airport check-in desks were filmed at the ExCeL London centre on custom-built sets.
-The exteriors of the crew flat were the Clementina Court Building on Copperfield Road, Bow, London.
-The interiors and balcony scenes were filmed at 3 Mills Studios in Bow London.
+The exteriors of the crew flat were the Clementina Court Building on Copperfield Road, Mile End, London.
+The interiors and balcony scenes were filmed at 3 Mills Studios in West Ham, London.

 Airline

 Mile High revolves around a fictional budget airline, Fresh!, that operates Boeing 737 aircraft to destinations across Europe and North Africa.

-In series 2, Fresh! merges with long-haul airline Goldstar resulting in two subsidiaries - Fresh!
+In series 2, Fresh! merges with long-haul airline Goldstar resulting in two subsidiaries – Fresh!
 Europe and Fresh!
 Global which operates a Boeing 747-200.
 The merger causes distress to workers, especially those from Goldstar.
 The original blue Fresh! uniform is retained for all crew, rather than the Goldstar crew's mustard colour uniforms.

 The airline's main base is London Stansted Airport, sometimes referred to as London Airport, where the airport's external and interior shots are filmed.
 Other destinations mentioned in the series include Leeds Bradford, Belfast, Manchester, Cardiff, Edinburgh, and Newcastle domestically.
 Internationally, destinations include Palma de Majorca, Amsterdam, Paris, Split, Brussels, Helsinki, Kos, Alicante, Faro, Málaga, Milan and Monastir.
 Destinations incorporated after the merger with Goldstar include Toronto, Dubai and Bahrain.